bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 ### Prerequisite: Connecting Firewall to the internet

 To do this, OpenWRT must be configured such as intial config, static route (to client-side), default route (internet), setup Firewall Zones and PortForward Firewall rules.

+**AND** DNS!

 pfSense too, it's need to configure basic things like LAN/WAN/OPT1 interface and default gateway.